Arab British Chamber of Commerce: History

 In 1980 the Chairmanship passed to Sir Richard Beaumont and the Board was composed of 40 leading Arab and British businessmen, officials, bankers and industrialists.
 A sound departmental structure was in place, reflecting the various functions of the Chamber, administered by highly qualified Arab and British staff.
 The Chamber was starting to establish itself in the mind of the European Community with its considerable importance in the area of Arab-British trade policy.

 The Chamber moved to new premises in 1984, where all the departments were brought under one roof at 6 Belgrave Square.
 The building was initially inaugurated on 18 September 1985 by Britain's then Secretary of State of the Foreign and Commonwealth Office (the Foreign Secretary) Geoffrey Howe and Arab Ambassadors in London.
 This attendance was a recognition of the importance of such trade and the role of the Chamber.

 Also in the 1980s, as part of its development programme, the Chamber sought to act as a conduit for information on science and technology forming an extensive base of knowledge and practice in Britain and the Arab governmental and private sectors.
 To this end, the Chamber launched the publication of a specialised magazine, the "Science & Technology Now".
 This development allowed wider contacts to be made in the university sector in the UK as a whole, and with British industry which itself was seen as a source of technological development.

 In addition, Saturday classes were run by the Chamber to teach and enhance Arabic among British-Arab children.
 Similarly, the Chamber founded a Charitable Foundation financed by the percentage of the Chamber's surplus, the main objective of which was to provide scholarship for Arab students on post-graduate degrees in science and technology at British universities.
-These educational aspects of its work were warmly welcomed by governments, businesses and academia.
+These educational aspects of its work were warmly welcomed by governments, businesses, and academia.

-With the growing importance of the European Union as a single market and single organisation in terms of trade negotiations in the 90's, the Chamber sought to bring this European dimension into its activities by inviting representatives to present the policies and procedures of the European Union to the Arab audience.
+With the growing importance of the European Union as a single market and single organisation in terms of trade negotiations in the 1990s, the Chamber sought to bring this European dimension into its activities by inviting representatives to present the policies and procedures of the European Union to the Arab audience.
 During this time, Britain and other European countries gained large net inward investment from Arab countries which created opportunities for European-based technology and skills.

 For more than 40 years the Chamber has served the business community by developing a wide range of services that continue to grow and adapt to the rapidly changing global business environment.
 In 2004, the Chamber moved its headquarters to 43 Upper Grosvenor Street (between the Grosvenor House Hotel fronting Park Lane) and Grosvenor Square in the prestigious Mayfair area of London.